 Founded in 2018 with funding from conservative donor Rebekah Mercer, Parler positioned itself as a right-wing alternative to mainstream social media sites largely not to ban or remove misinformation or hate speech.
 The result?
 A site rife with swastikas, racism, and unsolicited pornography.

-Ganahl joined Parker back in June, along with many other Colorado Republicans including Congressmen Ken Buck and Doug Lamborn Sen. Cory Gardner, Congresswoman-elect Lauren Boebert, and House Minority Leader Patrick Neville.
+Ganahl joined Parler back in June, along with many other Colorado Republicans including Congressmen Ken Buck and Doug Lamborn Sen. Cory Gardner, Congresswoman-elect Lauren Boebert, and House Minority Leader Patrick Neville.

 Buck, Boebert, and Neville are all regular users.
 Gardner appears to have created handles for both his office and his campaign, but never posted to either account.
 Ganahl’s Dec.
 7 post was her eighth post or “Parley” on the site.